Poetry Barn Presents Faculty & Alumni from the Stonecoast MFA Program

 This program meets in the library’s Reading Room on the third Wednesday of each month @ 6:30pm.
 All are welcome, join us!

-The book for the July 19th meeting is: Nemesis by Philip Roth
+The book for the August 16th meeting is: The Reluctant Fundamentalist by Mohsin Hamid

 Woodstock Book Club